 [Ed.
 This piece from 1998 was assigned and purchased by, but to my knowledge never appeared in, Downeast Magazine.
 At that time, the U.S. was opening 400 new golf facilities every year.
+Maine golf development was equally madcap.
 When I moved to New Gloucester that same year, only Fairlawn GC and Poland Spring existed nearby.
-In 2-3 years, Fox Ridge in Auburn (pictured above), Spring Meadow in Gray, and Toddy Brook in North Yarmouth all opened for play.
+In 2-3 years, Fox Ridge in Auburn (pictured above), Spring Meadow in Gray, and Toddy Brook in North Yarmouth had all opened for play.
 Heady times, as the story below relates.
 The correction arrived in 2008, when the U.S. golf course stock began to suffer a net loss of some 150 golf facilities each year.
-That annual trend slowed somewhat during Covid, but not much.]
+Since 2008, 11 Maine tracks have shuttered, including a favorite of mine, Sable Oaks GC in South Portland.
+I eulogize her here.]

-Developers of water parks don’t venture into the amusement industry because they’re particularly enamored of sharing flume capsules shaped like giant logs with so many screaming adolescents.
+By Hal Phillips Maine Golf Development is booming, and it’s not clear exactly why.
+Developers of water parks don’t venture into the amusement industry because they’re particularly enamored of sharing flume boats shaped like giant logs.
 Nor do hoteliers invest in that business because they “have a thing” for walking down antiseptic hallways looking for ice machines.
 It’s understood these business decisions are calculated — based on demographics, market niches, the potential for profit and perhaps a paucity of existing competitors.
-Romantic notions don’t often enter into feasible commercial equations.
+Romantic notions or pure avocation don’t enter into these commercial equations.

 Even so, new golf construction continues to boom nationally and Maine’s dreamers have proved no less fanciful in their ambitions.
 An astounding number of golf course projects, many spearheaded by first-time golf developers, are now underway here in Vacationland.
 A dozen new 18-hole layouts have just opened or remain in some phase of construction while another 10 facilities are adding nine.
 When Point Sebago Golf and Beach Resort opened for play in 1996, it was Maine’s first new 18-hole course since 1988.
 This sort of inactivity won’t characterize the next eight years.